This site requires a more recent version of Adobe Flash Player to function properly.

 US Satellite TV

-- DirecTV pay-TV Market Share: We estimate this figure to slightly decline in the coming years and be around 17.5% by the end of our forecast period as opposed to 18.6% in 2013.
-However there could be about 10% upside to our price estimate if DirecTV can lift its market share to 20% by the end of our forecast period.
-On the other hand if this figure falls down to 15%, there could be downside of similar order.
+- DirecTV pay-TV Market Share: We estimate this figure to increase slightly in the coming years and be around 21% by the end of our forecast period as opposed to 20.3% in 2014.
+However there could be about 10% upside to our price estimate if DirecTV can lift its market share to 23.5% by the end of our forecast period.
+On the other hand if this figure falls down to 18.5%, there could be downside of similar order.

 For additional details, select a driver above or select a division from the interactive Trefis split for DirecTV at the top of the page.

 DirecTV US - Digital TV and HD/DVR

-The majority of DirecTV's value comes from its US operations due to the size of DirecTV's U.S. subscriber base (more than 20 million) which is more than two times the size of its Latin America subscriber base (just over 10 million).
+The majority of DirecTV's value comes from its US operations due to the size of DirecTV's U.S. subscriber base (more than 20.3 million in 2014) which is considerably larger than the size of its Latin America subscriber base (just over 12.4 million).

 Additionally, DirecTV derives significant value from charges related to HD/DVR equipment rentals in the U.S..
 Pricing of DirecTV's services are comparable across both markets (US and Latin America)

-- US Pay TV Market Size: The U.S. Pay TV market includes cable providers such as Time Warner, Comcast and Cablevision, satellite providers such as DirecTV and DISH Network, and telecom providers such as AT&T and Verizon that offer fiber optic TV services.
-Approximately 91% of TV households in the US subscribe to Pay TV services.
+- US Pay TV Market Size: The U.S. Pay TV market includes cable providers such as Time Warner Cable, Comcast and Cablevision, satellite providers such as DirecTV and DISH Network, and telecom providers such as AT&T and Verizon that offer fiber optic TV services.
+Approximately 86% of TV households in the US subscribe to Pay TV services.
 In comparison, the Pay TV market in DirecTV's Latin American markets represents a fraction of U.S. pay-TV market.

 - Pay TV Market Share: DirecTV had 20.3% market share in the U.S. Pay TV market representing 20.35 million DirecTV subscribers by the end of 2014.
 We forecast that DirecTV's market share will remain relatively flat with total U.S. DirecTV subscribers reaching close to 21.4 million by end of our forecast period.
 In comparison, we forecast DirecTV subscribers in Latin America growing to about 17.3 million by the end of our forecast period.